greim/await.js/README.md

 await.js de-mystifies asynchronous programming by providing a no-nonsense promises API.
 When you await a set of things, you get back a promise with *keep* and *fail* events.
 In your *keep* event handler, you then have access to the all the things.

-await.js has no library dependencies, and runs in either browsers or in Node.
+await.js has no library dependencies, and runs as-is in either browsers or in Node.
 "Await" was inspired by [IcedCoffeeScript](http://maxtaco.github.com/coffee-script/), wich is a concept worth checking out.

 *Old browser note* - you'll need some polyfill goodness to use it in browsers that don't support JavaScript 1.8.5. (e.g. IE8 and lower).
-To that end, example-polyfills.js is included in this project.
+To that end, example-polyfills.js is included in the git repo.
 The polyfills file has no test coverage, and is otherwise purely optional.

+## Installation

+The installation process is highly sophisticated.
+Either...

+    &lt;script src="path/to/await.js"&gt;&lt;/script&gt;
+    &lt;script&gt;await('stuff')...&lt;/script&gt;

+...or...

+    npm install await
+    node
+    > var await = require('await').await
+    > await('stuff')...

+...or clone the git repo and do what you want.

 ## How does it work?
 (Mad libs)